qteatime/kate/docs/source/user/manual/intro/install.rst

    TryExec=/var/lib/flatpak/exports/bin/com.google.Chrome

-When you first run Kate, it'll launch in :doc:`Handheld case mode <modes>`.
+When you first run Kate, it'll launch in :ref:`Handheld case mode <emulator hand-held mode>`.
 You can hold down |btn_menu_text|, then go to ``Settings -> User interface`` and change to fullscreen mode instead, since you can just use the physical Steam Deck controller.